Checklist for the Newly Diagnosed

-- It helps to have a card with information explaining which foods and ingredients you can’t eat to share with wait staff and chefs at restaurants (link coming soon).
+- It helps to have a card with information explaining which foods and ingredients you can’t eat to share with wait staff and chefs at restaurants.
+You can download one on this page.

 Be aware that avoiding these products may not be enough.
 Many people with AGS react to other mammalian products like rennet, milk, dairy products, and gelatin.
 Some also react to mammalian byproducts and/or carrageenan in food, medications, medical products, personal care and household products.
 There are also accounts of people reacting to flounder eggs.

-- See Alpha-gal Tolerance Levels for more information.
+- See Alpha-gal in Foods for more information.